 Students in the class will be responsible for a \$25 lab fee for their class materials.
 Due to the nature of this course, students will be expected to put in extra time on projects and activities after school.
-A project final exam is required for this course

 Students enrolled in this class will take a leadership role in assisting TV Production II class members with the production of the CHS-News Show and the video news magazine, In Focus.
 Students will be able to design a contract in the "specialty" area they would like to learn more about in an in-depth fashion.
 All students in T Production IV will spend significant time learning the advanced features of Final Cut Pro on the digital editing stations.